 If a person from a country outside of the EEC wishes the come to the UK to live (UK Settlement, Spouse, Marriage, Fiancée and Partner Visa Application), prior to allowing entry, the UK Border Agency require written confirmation which demonstrates that the intended accommodation is of a suitable standard, safe from serious health and safety hazards and that it will not become statutorily overcrowded by any additional person(s) proposing to live there.

 A property assessment report is THE ONLY document which proves to the UK Border Agency Entry Clearance Officer that you have obtained an independent assessment of the number of rooms and occupants of the proposed accommodation.

-The report demonstrates that a personal inspection has been carried out by a suitably qualified inspector and gives full details of the accommodation inspected, confirming that it is acceptable for this purpose.
+The report demonstrates that an assessment has been carried out by a suitably qualified professional and gives full details of the accommodation, confirming that it is acceptable for its intended purpose.

 Residential Property & HMO Fire Risk Assessments

 Did you know that people who live in rented or shared accommodation are seven times more likely to have a fire?
 If you rent private accommodation, you as a landlord will have to meet certain safety obligations under law.
 This includes making sure all gas and electrical appliances you provide are safe to use and in good working order.
 The most important action a landlord can take is to ensure you provide working smoke detection.

 If your property is a House in Multiple Occupation (HMO) then you must have undertaken a Fire Risk Assessment.

 As former Environmental Health Professionals, we are HHSRS qualified and are fully conversant and experienced in all aspects of Housing Law & Practice.
 We provide simple, clear and practical advice.

 If you are a Landlord and simply need advice on the legal requirements for safe private sector housing or you need guidance navigating the regulatory regime relating to the private sector arena – we can help.